LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

 The expansion of the goal ``a`` results in the goal ``(a -> b; c)`` with no attempt to further expand the ``a``, ``b``, and ``c`` goals as they have already been expanded.

-Term and goal expansion predicates can also be used when compiling a source file as described below.

 Expanding grammar rules